Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-ATLAS-mapping.md

 #### Mitigations

-- [AML.M0015: Adversarial Input Detection](/mitigations/AML.M0015) - Detect and block inputs that deviate from known benign behavior through techniques like anomaly detection on queries and user input.
-This can prevent malicious or erroneous inputs from reaching downstream systems and users.

-- [AML.M0018: User Training](/mitigations/AML.M0018) - Train users on adversarial machine learning risks so they understand the potential for issues with LLMs and do not blindly trust outputs.
-Set clear expectations on when manual review is required.
+- [AML.M0015](https://atlas.mitre.org/mitigations/AML.M0015/): Adversarial Input Detection.
+Detect and block adversarial inputs or atypical queries that deviate from known benign behavior, exhibit behavior patterns observed in previous attacks or that come from potentially malicious IPs.
+Incorporate adversarial detection algorithms into the ML system prior to the ML model.
+Prevent an attacker from introducing adversarial data into the system.
+Monitor queries and query patterns to the target model, block access if suspicious queries are detected.
+Assess queries before inference call or enforce timeout policy for queries which consume excessive resources.
+Incorporate adversarial input detection into the pipeline before inputs reach the model.

+- [AML.M0018](https://atlas.mitre.org/mitigations/AML.M0018/): User Training.
+Educate ML model developers on secure coding practices and ML vulnerabilities.
+Training users to be able to identify attempts at manipulation will make them less susceptible to performing techniques that cause the execution of malicious code.
+Train users to identify attempts of manipulation to prevent them from running unsafe code which when executed could develop unsafe artifacts.
+These artifacts may have a detrimental effect on the system.

 #### Possible Additions

 **Possible Additional Mitigations**

-- Modularize Complex Tasks - Break down complex prompts requiring reasoning into smaller subtasks across multiple agents to reduce reliance on any single system.
-This limits the blast radius from any single erroneous output.

-- Responsible Interface Design - Design interfaces to promote safe and responsible use through visibility into model limitations, controls like confidence thresholds, and appropriate framing of LLM capabilities.
+- AML.MXXXX: Responsible Interface Design - Design interfaces to promote safe and responsible use through visibility into model limitations, controls like confidence thresholds, and appropriate framing of LLM capabilities.
 This prevents users from blindly trusting outputs.

-- Oversight for Risky Actions - Require human approval before allowing high-risk actions suggested by LLMs like publishing content or executing code.
+- AML.MXXXX: Oversight for Risky Actions - Require human approval before allowing high-risk actions suggested by LLMs like publishing content or executing code.
 This acts as a check against blindly trusting potentially unsafe actions.

-- Monitor and Log Interactions - Continuously monitor and log user interactions and queries to the LLM.
+- AML.MXXXX: Monitor and Log Interactions - Continuously monitor and log user interactions and queries to the LLM.
 Logs can be analyzed to identify potentially malicious or erroneous inputs as well as find patterns of overreliance for additional user training.

-- Independent Oversight - Establish independent oversight teams responsible for auditing logs, reviewing outlier cases, and assessing risks.
+- AML.MXXXX: Independent Oversight - Establish independent oversight teams responsible for auditing logs, reviewing outlier cases, and assessing risks.
 This provides an unbiased perspective to identify potential issues.